 Node Package Manager (npm) was a revolutionary addition to web application programming.
 It allowed developers to create small, reusable pieces of code and share them with the developer community.

 npm gives developers massive flexibility and makes developing applications incredibly simple, but there are also potential pitfalls when it comes to npm security.

-Here are three steps you should take right now to improve npm security for your business.
+Here are four steps you should take right now to improve npm security for your business.

 #1 Know Which npm Packages You’re Using

 One of the significant parts of the culture of Node.js development is its embrace of the Linux philosophy that says that your programs should do one thing very well.
 Every application is kept small by starting from scratch, and adding only the pieces you need to accomplish the functionality that you’re aiming for.